 Housing is the highest cost in California.
-That in mind, there is a wide range of housing costs all through the state.
+With that in mind, there is a wide range of housing costs all through the state.
 The average cost of a 2-bedroom home in Lake County, which is the cheapest part of the state is about $185,000.
 However, places like Santa Clara see the average cost for a 2-bedroom home at $650,000.

-If you don’t have that much to spend on housing, then we suggest you go for home rental.
+If you don’t have that much to spend on housing, then we suggest you go for a home rental.
 A studio apartment in California costs an average of about $1,680.
 This is $600 higher than the national average.

-You can expect to pay about $1,596 monthly for a 1-bedroom apartment, while 2-bedroom goes for an average of about $2,000 monthly.
+You can expect to pay about $1,596 monthly for a 1-bedroom apartment, while a 2-bedroom goes for an average of about $2,000 monthly.

 4. Cost of Living